-19) Micro-grantee integrity and performance matters: Requirement to report information on certain civil, criminal, and administrative proceedings to SAM and FAPIIS.
+19) Requirement to report information on certain civil, criminal, and administrative proceedings to SAM and FAPIIS.

 Micro-grantee must comply with all applicable requirements regarding reporting of information on civil, criminal, and administrative proceedings connected with either this micro-grant or any other grant, cooperative agreement, or procurement contract from the federal government.